Academic Freedom Policy

 Associate of arts, associate of science and associate of arts in teaching

-students must complete one course in each of two social/behavioral science disciplines (history, political
+students must complete one course in each of two social/behavioral science disciplines (economics, history, political

 science, psychology and sociology).
 Associate of applied science students must complete one course in